 - Experiential and service learning is required for students in PSYC 581 - Child Development, PSYC 561 - Abnormal Psychology and PSYC 791 - Community-Based Research.

 - PSYC 511, 710 and 713 involve experiential activities including labs/demos where students collect data, analyze the information and summarize the results in writing.
 These activities involve measuring, for example, the size/location of their blind spots, visual contrast sensitivity, olfactory sensitivity, auditory frequency responses, loudness scaling, etc., in addition to replicating some classic studies in the field of cognitive psychology.

 Senior Lecturer of American Politics & Public Policy

 UNH Manchester CEEL Advisory Board

-- Lisa Enright, Director of Student Development and Involvement
+- Lisa Enright, Assistant Dean of Student Success

 - Melinda Negrón-Gonzales, Associate Professor of Political Science